temporalio/edu-102-typescript-code/exercises/debug-activity/README.md

 the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.

+## Setup

+You'll need three terminal windows for this exercise.

+1. In all terminals, change to the `exercises/debug-activity/practice` directory
+2. In one terminal, run `npm install` to install dependencies.

 ## Part A: Run the Workflow

 In this part of the exercise, you will start two Workers and run the